Jump to:

 What are the best cherries for pies?

-A note about color: when you cut open your cherries, if the flesh is more pale than red, the cherries might cook down into a pale red, slightly brown filling (rather than the typical deep-red filling).
+While sour cherry pies have that classic flavor, sweet cherries can still make a decent pie.
+When using sweet cherries, note the color of the flesh when you cut them open.
+If the flesh is more pale than red, the cherries might cook down into a pale red, slightly brown filling (rather than the typical deep-red filling, or bright red you naturally get with sour cherries).
 You can do one of two things to make sure that doesn't happen:

 - Add a couple drops of food dye